 Well if they are wearing the red lanyard, they are not a random stranger – they have committed to being available for you in just this circumstance.
 Sometimes it's not the answer to a question that you’re after – its just an opportunity to debrief.
 “Is it always this hard, or is it just me?”, “does it get better”, “how long until I’ll start to feel like I know what I’m doing?”

-The pressure on new interns are well described:
+The pressure on new interns is well described:

 - The heavy burden of responsibility for patient safety